Action-packed, evidence-based, and fast-moving: in 4 days, we turn ideas into real-world innovation.

 What follows is a detailed agenda of our validation track.
 It’s designed for 15-30 participants in a corporate environment, with the goal of building an MVP through validated learning.

-Together we’ll be able to find an empathetic solution for real-world problems.
+Together we’ll be able to find an empathetic solution to real-world problems.
 Using online and offline experimentation, we will work toward a genuine understanding of the needs of your customers.

 WHO SHOULD PARTICIPATE?